Today's viewers and listeners are less tolerant than ever before of discriminatory or racist language, Ofcom research claims.

 “The following programme contains scenes which some viewers may find disturbing”.

-alert viewers to the potential harmful content within this film.
-Ofcom therefore considered that the Licensee had failed to provide adequate protection to viewers from potentially harmful material and had consequently not applied generally accepted
+sufficient to alert viewers to the potential harmful content within this film.
+Ofcom therefore considered that the Licensee had failed to provide adequate protection to viewers from potentially harmful material and had consequently not applied

 Ofcom is concerned about the nature of these breaches and the adequacy of AMC’s compliance processes and therefore puts the Licensee on notice that further compliance failures in this area may result in the imposition of a statutory sanction.